axonivy-market/docusign-connector/docusign-connector-product/README.md

    - Note the **User ID**.
    - The **API Account ID**.
    ![create-app](images/appsAndKeys.png)
-3. Edit the created application:
+3. Edit the `app` you created.
    - Note the **Integration Key**
    - Scroll to **Authentication** choose `Authorization Code Grant`, click `Add Secret Key`, and note the **Secret Key**
    - Scroll to **Additional settings** and configure a `Redirect URI` to Axon Ivy.
      The redirect URI must point to the Axon Ivy authentication callback URI `.../oauth2/callback`.
-	 For the Axon Ivy Designer, this is normally `http://localhost:8081/oauth2/callback`.
+	 In most cases, the callback URL for Axon Ivy Designer is `http://localhost:8081/oauth2/callback`.
-   - Save the changed application settings.
+   - Save Application Settings.
    ![edit-app](images/application.png)

 4. Run `start.ivp` of the DemoESign demo process to test your setup.
 Your setup was correct,